 Fuse Data Sources

-Data fusion is the concept of tying together two or more disparate data sources as a single data source for exploration and analysis.
+Data fusion is the concept of tying together two or more data sources as a single data source for exploration and analysis.
 After the Composer server joins together data from various data sources, you can visualize the combined results in visuals and dashboards.
 Composer supports data fusion between all data stores it supports.

 Fused data can generate more meaningful insights than what might be available in the data from a single data source.
 For example, suppose a data warehouse stores ticketing sales and events data in the following different data stores: